JaydenE55/rickroll-oti/README.md

 ## Remote control over WiFi
 1. Power on the Rick Flash and wait until the song stops playing.
 2. Open the Blynk app
-3. Selec the play button to start the connection
+3. Select the play button to start the connection
 4. Click your Button
 5. Watch the ESP start playing the Rick Roll Tune